Spiderwebs (song): Music and lyrics

 According to Diffuser.fm's Brendan Manley, the song is a blend of "'80s new wave and West Coast pop-punk".
 It incorporates "swooning horns" and reggae rhythms, taking influence from Jamaican music.
 Rolling Stone's Brittany Spanos described "Spiderwebs" as the "dark [and] reggae-infused opener" to Tragic Kingdom.
 Kenneth Partridge from The A.V.
 Club compared "Spiderwebs" and previous single "Just a Girl" to the material on No Doubt's previous albums (No Doubt and The Beacon Street Collection), stating that "neither was a huge stylistic departure".
 Mike Boehm from the Los Angeles Times disagreed, stating that "Spiderwebs" is an example of "the band's improved craft".
 He also wrote that it correlates well to the lyrical themes of Tragic Kingdom, in which "No Doubt depicts flawed people and relationships breaking under the test of stress".
 In a modern review of Tragic Kingdom, Nick Levine from Noisey wrote that "'Spiderwebs' is essentially Destiny Child's 'Bug a Boo' for the pre-cellphone era".

 According to Musicnotes.com, "Spiderwebs" is set in common time and has a moderately fast tempo of 138 beats per minute.
 The key of the song is in B♭ major with Stefani's vocal range spanning from F3 to C5 in scientific pitch notation.
 The song has a chord progression of B♭–F–Gm–E♭ in the verses and in the chorus.
 The bridge to "Spiderwebs" was described as having a "hypnotizing" effect on the listener, contrasting with the "booming [and] punchy" outro that succeeds it.

 According to the liner notes for No Doubt's 2003 greatest hits album, The Singles 1992–2003, Stefani was inspired to write "Spiderwebs" after a lonesome admirer of hers had stood outside her window reading poetry for her attention.
 In effort to ignore the attempts of the pursuer, Stefani sings about constantly having to screen her phone calls.
 Entertainment Weekly's David Browne said that with "Spiderwebs" and Tragic Kingdom album track "End It on This", the lyrics have Stefani "acknowledg[ing her] obsessions with losers and decides to break free" from them.
-During the song's refrain, Stefani sings with a "semi angry scrowl": "Sorry I'm not home right now / I'm walking into spiderwebs / So leave a message and I'll call you back."
+During the song's refrain, Stefani sings with a "semi angry scowl": "Sorry I'm not home right now / I'm walking into spiderwebs / So leave a message and I'll call you back."